 VII.
 IMPLEMENTATION AND EVALUATION

-A. Implementation Plan
+- A. Implementation Plan

-Describe how the curriculum will be implemented.
+- 1. Describe how the curriculum will be implemented.

-B. Assessment Plan
+- B. Assessment Plan

-Indicate how the program will be evaluated and assessed.
+1. Indicate how the program will be evaluated and assessed.
 Some measures should be quantitative, other qualitative.
 Success should be measured against the criteria listed including stated learning outcomes and against whatever objectives have been set forth in the first section of the proposal.
-Academic units are encouraged to consult with the Office of Educational Assessment in developing the appropriate learning outcomes, assessment criteria, and benchmarks for success.
+Academic units are encouraged to consult with the Center for Teaching and Assessment of Learning in developing the appropriate learning outcomes, assessment criteria, and benchmarks for success.

 VIII.
-APPENDICES
+APPENDICES (as appropriate and if not submitted with APA)

 - A. Accreditation Criteria (if appropriate)

 - B. Letters of Collaborative Agreement

 - C. Transfer / Retention Policy

 - D. Letters of Approval from Contributing Departments

 - E. Other Pertinent Documents

+Last Updated: 8/4/17